Remote Desktop can’t connect to a Streamvault appliance

 Description: To ensure maximum security, remote access is disabled by default on an appliance.

-Remote connections or Remote Desktop aren’t allowed in Windows
+Remote Desktop isn't allowed in Windows

 Remote Desktop Services aren’t running